 Although you can supplement fish oil, consuming enough oily fish in your diet is the most beneficial way to increase your omega intake as a fillet of salmon also provides other healthy nutrients.
 These include vitamin D, vitamin b12 and selenium.4

-A 170g fillet of salmon will contain around 37g of protein.4 Although a pan-fried fillet of salmon can make for a lovely evening meal, a tin of salmon can provide the same amount of protein and can be a cheap, convenient way of boosting your amino acid and omega-3 intake.
+A 170g fillet will contain around 37g of protein.4 Although a pan-fried fillet of salmon can make for a lovely evening meal, a tin of salmon can provide the same amount of protein and can be a cheap, convenient way of boosting your amino acid and omega-3 intake.

 Tuna is an amino acid-packed food with a great ratio of protein to calories.
 A 100g portion of tuna provides 29.2g of protein and only 130 calories.4

-Tuna is also a good source of selenium, phosphorous, iron, magnesium and potassium.4
+It is also a good source of selenium, phosphorous, iron, magnesium and potassium.4